 Their vaccines are very important.
 They will usually have 1-3 sets of shots before leaving us ( depending on their age/size at pick-up).
 If they have not had all 3 shots they will then need their next shot 3-4wks after the date of their last shot.
 They will need Rabies also at 16wks.
 Then your vet will put them on a schedule.
 It is very important not to take your puppy out to parks/stores until they have had their puppy shots completed.

 This is a stressful time for them.
 The changing of environment.
 Some are more sensitive and do not eat that good when changing homes.
 If your puppy is not eating that good when he/she comes to their new home their food can be soaked in water and mashed up or just soaked.
 It will encourge them to eat.
 Especially Teacup puppies.
 These tiny puppies can stress even more easily. (see our Teacup Page).
 Some puppies while not T-cups needs these directions also.
 Stress by changing environment, playing too much with children, adults or other pets and over handling of the puppy can lead to hypoglycemic attacks.
 Repeated Stress can lead to Repeated Hypoglycemic attacks that can lead to Liver Damage or even Death.
 All puppies need a Stable Environment/Schedule especially during their adjustment period.
 They need to be brought into your home and not taken several different places within a short amount of time ( the first couple weeks up to a month).
 Let your puppy adjust to his/her new surroundings first then they can be taken different places and introduced to new dogs and people.

 Nutracal paste can be used to boost their blood sugar if they are not eating well.
 Or If you are having your puppy shipped have some on hand when she/he gets off the plane.
-They miss a meal or a couple of meals if it is a long flight.
+They miss a meal or a couple of meals.